BCAEA/vpe-2024-wordpress-theme/README.md

-# vf-2024
+# vpe-2024

-WordPress Theme used by Vancoufur in 2024.
+WordPress Theme used by Vanhoover Pony Expo in 2024.

 Boilerplate Blank WordPress Theme by TidyThemes was used as a base.